Melbourne Market Coronavirus (COVID-19) response

 THE MELBOURNE MARKET CONTINUES TO REMAIN OPEN WITH REGULAR TRADING HOURS.

 This includes both the fruit and vegetable market and the flower market.

 The Melbourne Market is an essential service and is vital in the supply chain of food.
 Along with the health and safety of Market users, our priority is to remain open to deliver fresh produce to Victorians.

 Changes to Market operations

-- From Thursday 2 April it is a requirement of entry that all persons undergo temperature screening before entry.
+- It is a requirement of entry that all persons undergo temperature screening before entry.
 Any person registering a temperature of 38C or above will be denied entry.

-- From Thursday 2 April gates 2 and 3 and P1 pedestrian turnstile will be closed until further notice
+- Gates 2 and 3 and P1 pedestrian turnstile will be closed until further notice

 - Access to the Melbourne Market is limited to only those carrying out essential core operations